sid7367/funny-word-generator/README.md

 ## Features

 - **Random Fun Facts:** Discover interesting and quirky facts with each button click.
-- **Dynamic Background:** Enjoy a beautiful ocean video or seashore image as the background.
+- **Dynamic Background:** Enjoy a beautiful nature video as the background.
 - **Interactive Design:** Experience smooth animations and hover effects for an engaging user interface.
+- **User engagement:** "Get ready to celebrate every fun fact with a burst of colorful confetti 🎊 and a delightful sound that makes learning a joyful experience!"

 ## Demo